-Crack cocaine is a powerfully addictive stimulant that directly affects the brain.
-The use of crack cocaine allows users to achieve a “high” which includes an intense burst of energy, a euphoric feeling, inflated sense of self and increased self-importance, increased focus, and a sense of escaping reality.
-The dangers of using and abuse cocaine are well documented and if you’re worried that cocaine use is starting to cause problems in your life, it may be time to seek help from a professional source.
+Crack cocaine is a highly addictive stimulant that affects the brain directly.
+Users of crack cocaine experience a “rush” that involves a burst of energy, euphoria, an inflated sense of self and increased self-importance, increased concentration, and a sense of escaping reality.
+The risks of using and abusing cocaine are well known, and if you’re concerned that your cocaine use is beginning to trigger issues in your life, it’s time to seek professional support.

-The long-term effects of cocaine addiction and crack addiction can be devastating.
-You may begin by abusing cocaine casually and eventually become an addict.
-Over time, you may use other drugs and alcohol along with cocaine or crack, which can have damaging affects to your health such as:
+Cocaine and crack addiction can have devastating long-term consequences.
+You can begin by inadvertently abusing cocaine and eventually becoming addicted.
+You can use other drugs and alcohol in addition to cocaine or crack over time, which can have negative health consequences such as:

 - Loss of sense of smell (from sniffing cocaine)

 You are more likely to die from an overdose if you misuse this medication often and for a long time.
 However, the sooner you seek help for cocaine or crack cocaine abuse, the more likely you are to escape long-term consequences.
 You’re putting yourself in a better place to achieve in sobriety when you seek support at i-Kare cocaine addiction treatment center.
 When i-Kare cocaine addiction treatment center provides true hope for rehabilitation, there’s no need to let cocaine addiction destroy your life.
 It’s simple to get the help you need to turn your life around, with compassionate and helpful workers on hand at all times!

 How Is Cocaine Abuse and Addiction Treated?